parabix/parabix-devel-mirror/README-radicalgrep.md

 After the above has been done, run  `make`  and `make check` on the terminal to build the software and run the test suite.

-To build only Radical Grep and it's dependencies, run `make radicalgrep` and `make radicalgrep check`.
+To build only Radical Grep and it's dependencies, run `make radicalgrep`.

 After everything passes, you are ready to run Radical Grep.